mohd-afeef-badri/psd/joss/paper.md

 # Summary

-`PSD` (Parallel Solid/Structural/Seismic Dynamics) is an open-source finite element solver designed for high-performance computing simulations in earthquake physics and structural dynamics. `PSD` addresses the computational challenges of large-scale seismic simulations by providing an integrated platform for analyzing complex structural and seismic dynamics problems in both two and three dimensions, with particular emphasis on fault-to-site analysis scenarios.
+`PSD` (Parallel Solid/Structural/Seismic Dynamics) is an open-source finite element solver designed for high-performance computing simulations in earthquake physics and structural dynamics. `PSD` addresses the computational challenges of large-scale seismic simulations by providing an integrated platform for analyzing complex structural and seismic dynamics problems in both two and three dimensions.

 Built upon `FreeFEM`  [@MR3043640]  for finite element discretization and `PETSc` [@balay2019petsc] for scalable linear system solving, `PSD` integrates sophisticated material modeling through its dedicated  `Mfront` [@helfer2015],[@helfer2020] interface.
 This architecture enables the handling of complex non-linear material behaviors and constitutive laws essential for realistic mechanical phenomena modeling.   `PSD` includes a purpose-built `MPI I/O`-based mesher-partitioner, `top-ii-vol` [@badri2024top], tailored for large-scale earthquake simulations.
 Further, there is implementation of hybrid phase-field fracture mechanics [@ambati2015review], which enables detailed analysis of crack initiation and propagation in materials, these types of simulations are treated at other end of the complete simulation chain for earthquake simulations to structure assessment.

-A distinguishing feature of `PSD` is its ability to handle large-scale earthquake simulations, particularly in fault-to-site analysis scenarios.
+A distinguishing feature of `PSD` is its ability to handle large-scale earthquake simulations ($\mathcal{O}(10^9)$), particularly in fault-to-site analysis scenarios.
 This capability, combined with the solver's parallel architecture and advanced material modeling, makes it particularly suitable for comprehensive seismic risk assessment studies.
-The solver has demonstrated excellent scalability up to 24,000 cores, allowing it to tackle problems with over 5 billion unknowns, making it capable of resolving the multi-scale nature of seismic wave propagation from fault rupture to local site response.
+The solver exhibits excellent scalability on tens of thousands of MPI processes, enabling simulations with billions of unknowns on large scale supercomputers.
+This allows it to accurately capture the multiscale behavior of seismic wave propagation—from fault rupture to local site response.

 # Statement of Need